fcdoc/doc/en/flashduty/mixin/alert_integration/prometheus.md

     #### In Flashduty:

-    1. Does the integration show the **latest event time**?
-If not, it means Flashduty did not receive the push.
-Check the AlertManager part first.
+    1. Check if the integration shows the **latest event time**?
+If not, it means Flashduty did not receive the push, so check the AlertManager part directly.
     2. If you are using **shared integration**, first confirm whether you have configured **routing rules**.
-Without setting routing rules, the system will directly reject new pushes because there is no collaboration space to handle your alerts.
-In this case, configure the routing rules to the desired space.
+Without setting routing rules, the system will directly reject new pushes because there is no collaboration space to handle your alert.
+In this case, just configure the routing rules to the space you want.

     #### In AlertManager:

     1. First, confirm whether the AlertManager has generated a new alert.
-If no new alert is generated, wait for a new alert to be triggered and then re-verify.
+If no new alert is generated, please wait for a new alert to be triggered and then re-verify.
     2. Open the AlertManager configuration file.
 If you set up a sub-route, please make sure that your routing settings are correct (for example, if the previous route is set to continue , AlertManager will skip matching subsequent sub-routes.
 We recommend that you always only set a default route to Flashduty ).
 Also verify whether the target callback address exactly matches the integrated push address.
 If they do not match, please modify **alert rules** and re-verify.
-    3. If it matches, please continue to confirm that the AlertManager instance can access the external api.flashcat.cloud domain name.
-If not, you first need to open an external network for it, or separately enable external network access for Flashduty's domain name.
+    3. Step 2: Configure Timestamp
-    4. If the network is fine, continue troubleshooting the AlertManager to check for any relevant error logs.
+    4. If the network is not the issue, continue troubleshooting the AlertManager to see if there are any relevant error logs.

     If you still cannot find the root cause of the problem after performing the above steps, please contact us directly.